 On the 17th October, we took 4 children from each year group to Wilsthorpe School for a cross country competition.
 There was a Year 1/2 race of 1km and a year 3/4 race along with Year 5/6 which were both 2km.
 Everyone did wonderfully to run the route around their school field.
 An extra well done to one member of Year 4, who came in second place!

-On 23rd October, a group of Year 5 and 6 children went to West Park Rugby Club for the afternoon where they took part in different Rubgy activities including tag, Rugby rounders and the Haka dance.
+On the 23rd October, a group of Year 5 and 6 children went to West Park Rugby Club for the afternoon where they took part in different Rubgy activities including tag, Rugby rounders and the Haka dance.
 They had a great time taking part and even got to enjoy a hotdog to finish!